Kashiwa Mochi : The traditional Japanese Sweet for “Tango no Sekku”

-Kashiwa Mochi – Traditional Japanese Sweet prepared for Tango no Sekku (Children’s Day, Boys’ Festival) on May 5
+Kashiwa Mochi – Traditional Japanese Sweet for Tango no Sekku (Children’s Day, Boys’ Festival) on May 5

-Kashiwa Mochi (柏餅) is a traditional Japanese sweet prepared for Tango no Sekku (端午の節句), which is known as Children’s Day, in other words, the Boys’ Festival held on May 5 in Japan.
+Kashiwa Mochi (柏餅) is the traditional Japanese sweet prepared for “Tango no Sekku (端午の節句)”, which is known as “Children’s Day” in English.It is the Boys’ Festival held on May 5 in Japan.

-The soft mochi dough is made from the powdered non-glutinous rice called Joushinko (上新粉) and it is folded in two, between which sweet bean paste, or Anko (餡子), is sandwiched.
+The soft mochi dough of Kashiwa Mochi is made from the powdered non-glutinous rice called “Joushinko (上新粉)” and folded in two, between which the sweet red bean paste “Anko (餡子)” is sandwiched.

-The reason why the mochi sweet is named Kashiwa Mochi is because the sweet is generally wrapped in the leaf of an oak called Kashiwa.
+The reason why the mochi confection has the name “Kashiwa Mochi” is that the Japanese sweet is wrapped in the leaf of an oak called “Kashiwa (柏)”.

 The reason why we Japanese prepare Kashiwa Mochi for Tango no Sekku

-At that time, a Mochi sweet became to be wrapped in Kashiwa leaves as the lucky charm for the prosperity of descendants.
+The origin of Kashiwa Mochi dates back to the 18th century, when Tokugawa Shogun families ruled Japan.At that time, a Mochi confection came to be wrapped in Kashiwa leaves as a lucky charm for the prosperity of descendants.